Interaction Improvement: Introduction

-Our focus in this paper is the relational semantics of the $\lambda$-calculus, presented via a system of non-idempotent intersection types.
+Our focus in this paper is the relational semantics of the $\lambda$-calculus, which we study in this paper in the form of a system of non-idempotent intersection types.
 Non-idempotent intersection type systems are able to provide complexity analyses of $\lambda$-terms, yielding evaluation time bounds, as pioneered by de Carvalho \cite{Carvalho07} and later refined by Accattoli et al. \cite{DBLP:journals/jfp/AccattoliGK20}, as well as execution space bounds \cite{DBLP:journals/pacmpl/AccattoliLV22}.
-This quantitative information, for the most part, only appears at the level of type derivations---the construction of the denotation of a term---and are invisible in the final denotation and hence in the equational theory, which remains invariant under computation.
-However, this equational theory in general does not coincide with observational equivalence.
+This quantitative information, for the most part, only appears at the level of type derivations---the construction of the denotation of a term---and are invisible in the final denotation and hence in the inequational theory.
+However, this inequational theory in general does not coincide with the observational preorder.
 The following questions then arise naturally: